 Like all other Canadian Port Authorities, the Montreal Port Authority (MPA) is subject to the Canadian Environmental Protection Act and federal regulations covering environmental assessment of its projects.
 The MPA also requires that its tenants comply with environmental regulations that govern their handling activities.

 That’s for starters.
-The MPA has also introduced several environmental initiatives:
+The MPA has also introduced several environmental initiatives.

-Since 2001, the environmental policy of the Montreal Port Authority (MPA) has set out the MPA’s environmental principles and values.
+Since 2001, the MPA’s Environmental Policy (in French), revised in 2010, has set out the MPA’s environmental principles and values.
 Its objective is to guide the MPA in both its current management and in its development planning.
 It will be revised again shortly.

-The policy covers the following principles:
+The environmental policy covers the following guiding principles:

 - Environmental compliance

 - Protection of the environment

 The MPA ensures that its operations, facilities and activities, as well as those of its tenants, comply with applicable regulations.